Classic Homemade Pie Crust

 Here's everything you need to know about making a classic homemade pie crust.
 Get the best results every time with these simple ingredients and step-by-step instructions.
 It's a no-fail recipe with a flaky crust made with shortening, ready to bake for your sweet or savory pies.

-There's something about pie that brings comfort to the mind.
+There's something about pie that brings comfort to the mind, like this Paper Bag French Apple Pie, Baked In The Oven.
 It's the basis for a home-cooked meal or dessert that dates back to who knows when!
-If you've got a tasty flaky pie crust, you've got potential for some good eatin'.
+If you've got a tasty, flaky pie crust, you've got potential for some good eatin'.

 Different Pie Crust Recipes